cloudflare/pingora/docs/quick_start.md

 }
 ```

-Now if we run our loud balancer again with `cargo run`, and test it with
+Now if we run our load balancer again with `cargo run`, and test it with

 ```
 curl 127.0.0.1:6188 -svo /dev/null